clusterlink-net/clusterlink/design-proposals/policy-attributes.md

  plane at runtime or derived from the workload's identity document.
 We can associate two measures with each attribute:

-- **trustworthiness**, related the level of trust we can place in its derivation (e.g., complexity and skill required in affecting the attribute's value).
+- **trustworthiness**, related the level of trust we can place in its derivation (e.g., permission-level, complexity and skill required in affecting the attribute's value).
 Ideally, policies make judicious use of attributes based on the level of trust and sensitivity of the workloads in communication.
 - **usefulness**, relating to the amount of unique context provided by the attribute.
+For example, attributes that set the workload's tier are far more useful than arbitrarily-set attributes such as process id or creation timestamp.

 ### Impact and desired outcome